The Cocksure Lads: MAD LAD PLAN by The Cocksure Lads

-The Movie
+The Cocksure Lads Movie

-Murray Foster is the writer-director of The Cocksure Lads Movie and brings a twenty-year career in the arts to the project.
-A member of two legendary Canadian bands (Moxy Früvous and Great Big Sea) and a long-time writer for newspapers and magazines, Foster has written and directed several short films that have been accepted into Canadian film festivals, including The Picture, which was accepted into the Hamilton Film Festival in 2012.
+Murray Foster is the writer-director of The Cocksure Lads Movie.
+A member of two Canadian bands (Moxy Früvous and Great Big Sea) and a long-time writer for newspapers and magazines, Foster has written and directed several short films that have been accepted into Canadian film festivals, including The Picture, which was accepted into the Hamilton Film Festival in 2012.

-The Cocksure Lads Movie script, completed in April 2012, went through four substantial edits, each based on professional script readers, Telefilm Canada, and editors from Harper Collins Publishing.

-It was announced in August 2013 that Avi Federgreen had joined the team as the Executive Producer for The Cocksure Lads Movie project.
-Alan Doyle of Great Big Sea was named as a member of the cast.